ShikangWen2000/ShikangWen2000.github.io/_pages/about.md

 Academic experiences
 ======
 During my undergraduate studies, I completed two significant academic projects.
 My first project involved utilizing a genetic algorithm to select and optimize shading strategies.
-This work has been accepted for publication in the [Journal of Building Engineering](https://www.sciencedirect.com/science/article/pii/S2352710222015388).
+This work has been accepted for publication in the [Journal of Building Engineering](https://www.sciencedirect.com/science/article/pii/S2352710222015388) (<strong>IF: 6.4</strong>).
 Following this project, my fascination with dynamic daylight control research grew.
 I am currently exploring the use of deep learning methods to streamline the process of glare detection.
-The manuscript related to this research had been accepted by Automation in Construction (IF: 10.3).
+The manuscript related to this research had been accepted by Automation in Construction (<strong>IF: 10.3</strong>).

 Additionally, my undergraduate project focused on predicting building energy consumption at a city-scale level and examining how inter-building effects impact the performance of deep learning models in such predictions.
 I developed an innovative graph neural network to enhance the accuracy of predicting building energy consumption.
 Currently, I am preparing a manuscript on this study for submission to a top-tier journal.